digidem/digital-democracy.org/_posts/blog/2016-07-22-mapeo-preview.md

 video: https://player.vimeo.com/video/175900565
 social_image: https://images.digital-democracy.org/assets/drone-video-thumb.jpg
 ---
 _Mapeo_ is an easy-to-use offline mapping app built on [iD Editor][1], the default editor for [OpenStreetMap][2].
 We built _Mapeo_ for our work with indigenous communities in the Amazon and around the world, who asked us for an easier way to create and edit their own maps.
-The excellent work done by the [iD contributors][3] significantly lowers the barrier for a non-technical user to use a GPS and put their neighborhood on the map. <a class="play-link">Watch the video</a> to see the Seikopai (Secoya) people of Ecuador using _Mapeo_ in a remote community, deep in the Amazon, to map their neighborhood: the network of deep blackwater lakes filled with caimans, river dolphins, and stories of the Seikopai peoples' origins and history.
+The excellent work done by the [iD contributors][3] significantly lowers the barrier for a non-technical user to use a GPS and put their neighborhood on the map. <a class="play-link">Watch the short video</a> to see the Seikopai (Secoya) people of Ecuador using _Mapeo_ in a remote community, deep in the Amazon, to map their neighborhood: the network of deep blackwater lakes filled with caimans, river dolphins, and stories of the Seikopai peoples' origins and history.

 [1]: https://github.com/openstreetmap/iD
 [2]: https://www.openstreetmap.org